ronplanken/ds-broken-pagination/README.md

 ## Usage
 In order to do a once-off run simply clone the repository and do a `npm install` to setup the Mocha testing library.
 Then you can run the project by typing: `npm start` for a once-off with a basic result set.
 In order to test your output a sample test has been provided that can be run using: `npm test`.
-The assignment is as follows:

 ## The assignment
 **Fix the paginator so it works for all pages with any given result, prove the result by extending the test cases.**